ersel271/ascii-image-converter/README.md

 # ASCII Image Converter

-This project aims to create text-based representations of uploaded images by converting them into ASCII characters.
+This project aims to create text-based representations of uploaded images by converting them into ASCII characters using MATLAB.
 After the user adds the desired image file to the application, the output is saved in a `.txt` file.
 The user can choose the directory where the file will be saved and the file name.

 ## Program Flow